Filter Network Traffic

 Enterprise | T1219 | Remote Access Software |

-Properly configure firewalls, application firewalls, and proxies to limit outgoing traffic to sites and services used by remote access tools. |
+Properly configure firewalls, application firewalls, and proxies to limit outgoing traffic to sites and services used by remote access software. |

 |